Developer(s) – From Software

 Originality – 8/10

-In terms of originality, there weren’t many games at the time that could have players controlling robots and fighting them on battlefields, and ever since, it has set a very stable trend within the industry.
-The game went to be a major influence on other series’ such as Lost Planet, Hawken, and most recently Titanfall.
+In terms of originality, there weren’t many games at the time that could have players controlling robots and fighting them on battlefields like Armoured Core, and ever since, it has set a very stable trend within the industry.
+The game went to be a major influence on other series such as Lost Planet, Hawken, and most recently Titanfall.
 Huge robot soldiers had been a recurring thing prior throughout Japanese entertainment with programs such as Gundam Wing and the Power Rangers, but it has been extremely interesting to see their inclusion in video gaming over the years, and this game can be seen as the catalyst for that.

 Overall, Armoured Core was not only an extremely unique game for its time but also an incredibly enjoyable one.
 It has been ported to a number of modern consoles, making it very easy to get hold of, and I would recommend anyone with any console it was ported, to download a copy.